ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 				<b>Pixie Tube</b><br>
 				<details>
 					<summary>Drop random buffs on using skills.</summary>
-					<small>You drop 1 (+1 per stack) random elemental wisp when you use any skill (non-primary skills have a cooldown of 5 seconds).
-Elemental wisps can be picked up by any ally as a small, stacking buff for 10 seconds: +3% damage, +5% movement speed, +5% attack speed, or 10 armor.</small>
+					<small>You drop 1 (+1 per stack) random elemental wisp< when you use any skill (3 s individual cooldown on each skill, 6 s on primary skill).
+Elemental wisps can be picked up by any ally as a small, stacking buff for 10 seconds: +2.5% damage, +5% movement speed, +5% attack speed, or 10 armor.</small>
 				</details>
 			</td>
 			<td><ul>